dariszka/BSc-AI-SS2025/learning_from_user_generated_data/README.md

   - Ensured exclusion of previously interacted items and padded the result with `-1` if fewer than `topK` items were available.

 ---

+# Exercise 4: Evaluation

+### **Overview**
+This assignment focuses on evaluating the **offline performance** of recommender systems using **predictive and ranking-based metrics** on the LFM-Tiny dataset.
+Three recommenders are tested: **TopPop**, **ItemKNN**, and **SVD**.

+### **Key Tasks**

+- **Precision@K and Recall@K**
+  - Implemented functions to compute the proportion of relevant items retrieved among the top-K recommendations and relative to the total number of relevant items.

+- **DCG and nDCG Metrics**
+  - Calculated discounted cumulative gain to evaluate the quality of item ranking.
+  - Normalized DCG against ideal rankings to produce nDCG scores.

+- **Evaluation Pipeline**
+  - Evaluated all three recommenders (TopPop, ItemKNN, SVD) using the implemented metrics.
+  - Built a flexible evaluation loop and ensured results were sanity-checked using assert tests.

+---